LoayAbassi/alx-backend-storage/0x00-MySQL_Advanced/README.md

     setting unique indexes makes the search faster since it makes the code know there are no duplicates so it can skip some checks

+2. trigger

+    delimiter:
+        used when dealing with multiple sub_blocks like triggers , to make sure the block doesn't end at the first ; instead 'delimiter //; .... delimiter;' will make // as new one.

+    PS : triggers are before and after triggers... focus